Factbox-Europe's plans to vaccinate against COVID-19

 ITALY

-Italy will also begin vaccinations on Dec.
-27, the Health Ministry said last week.
-Italy is set to receive an initial 1.83 million shots from Pfizer, with the first inoculations to be given to health workers.
+France plans to start its vaccination programme on Dec.
+27, prioritising the most vulnerable members of the population, such as the elderly.

-FRANCEFrance will also start its COVID-19 vaccination programme next Sunday, Dec.
-27, Health Minister Olivier Veran wrote on his Twitter feed on Monday.
+Formal approval from the French medical regulator, which is needed for roll-out to start, was issued on Dec.
+24.

-The French programme would start off with the most vulnerable members of the population, such as the elderly, Veran added.
+Austria, Spain, Bulgaria, Romania and Czech Republic have announced plans to start to vaccinate citizens two days after Christmas.

-Austria, Spain and Bulgaria have also announced plans to start to vaccinate citizens two days after Christmas.
+Romania expects an initial 10,000 doses to be distributed across 10 hospitals.
+Czech Republic, Slovakia and Bulgaria expect similar volumes for their initial deliveries.

 HUNGARY

 Prime Minister Viktor Orban has said he expects vaccinations to start on Dec.
 27 or Dec.
-28, adding that the country’s first vaccine shipment will be enough to inoculate about 35,000 people.
+28, and that Hungary’s first vaccine shipment will be enough to inoculate about 35,000 people.

 NETHERLANDS

-The Netherlands will begin inoculation on Jan.
+The Netherlands will begin inoculations on Jan.
 8, health minister Hugo de Jonge said last week.

 “We have opted for a planning that is careful, safe and responsible,” De Jonge said in a letter to parliament.